 I love having plenty of study time.

-Take time off at least once a week or you will burn out.
+Take time off at least once a week, or you will burn out.
 Use the TA system provided by RUSVM.
-When you study; sit down and actually DO it.
-A great tip on how to boost your GPA is: If you have not tried rewriting your lectures give it a try it really works for most people.
+When you study, sit down and DO it.
+A great tip on how to boost your GPA is: If you have not tried rewriting your lectures, give it a try.
+It works for most people.